MGao535/ETLProject/README.md

 This project was completed by Dylan, Michael and Shawn.

-The program delivers a database with information about MLS game days and the weather.
+The program delivers a database with information about Major League Soccer game days and the weather.
 The goal of the dataset is to enable those using it to see how weather impacts the game (attendance, performance, etc.).

-The program takes 3 datasources and eventually creates a normalized database with 3 tables in PostgreSQL.
+The program takes 3 data sources and eventually creates a normalized database with 3 tables in PostgreSQL.

 These are the steps that were taken: